GetStream/stream-feed-flutter/docusaurus/docs/flutter/activity_widget.md

 A widget that displays a single activity.

 ## Background
 `stream_feed_flutter` provides an out-of-the-box visual representation of an activity for you that you can customize to your preference.

-Let's take a look at the constructor for `ActivityWidget()`:
+## Constructor

 ```dart
 const ActivityWidget({